moyarcaulfield/MSA_Assessment/README.md

 Python code was written and executed in Spyder (version 6.1.3 | Python 3.12.11 64-bit | Qt 5.15.15 | PyQt5 5.15.11 Windows 11 (AMD64) )

-Alignments were generated and visualised using Jalview (version 2.11.5.1)
+Alignments were generated and visualised using Jalview (version 2.11.5.1) and Aliview (version 1.28)

 Accuracy of MSA methods is calculated by Total Column Score by AliDist software by Lars Jermiin

-Graphs and figures made
+Graphs and figures made using Rstudio

 ## Guide to understanding file names: